 It is unsafe to idle your car in the garage even with the garage door open.
-If you need to charge your phone, pull your vehicle completely out of the garage with the tailpipe/exhaust facing away from the home.
-Dangerous levels of CO can build up quickly in your home, apartment, or vehicle, poisoning those inside including pets.
+If you need to charge your phone, pull your vehicle completely out of the garage with the tailpipe/exhaust facing away from the home before idling.